Supermercados Econo opens new $4M store in Humacao

 “At our new Econo store in Humacao, the goal is to offer a unique customer experience.
 We want our customers to see the store as a ‘one-stop-shopping’ experience,” said Juan Carlos Agosto, general manager.

-“”We’re focused on a 360-degree concept in health.
+“We’re focused on a 360-degree concept in health.
 That’s why we offer the new ‘Nutrition Avenue’ concept that includes a nutrition clinic with a certified nutritionist,” he said.
 “The nutritionist will be available to help clients select their food according to the designed meal plan.
 This is really a personalized service.”

 The store also houses an optician, a frappé station, and a “Boar’s Head” station, among others.
 The Econo Humacao store will also premiere the “Econo-to-Go” application, through which customers will be able to do their shopping from their home or office.
 The order will be available for pick-up or delivery.
 The app can be downloaded from the App Store and Google Play.